 Follow these steps to create a graph like this one.

-You can also double-click the y-axis after you create the graph and select Same scale range for all panels on the Scale tab.
+You can also double-click the y-axis after you create the graph, while the graph is in editing mode, and select Same scale range for all panels on the Scale tab.

 By default, when you panel by Y variables, Minitab displays the variable names in the panel labels.
 To remove the variable names, click the Options tab and deselect Graph variable name.
 For example, the panel labels for the first boxplot include the Y variable names, Discoloration Defects and Clump Defects.
 The panel labels for the second boxplot do not include the Y variable names.